-Situated just north of the true Namib Desert, Damaraland Camp exists within one of the driest, most desolate regions in all of Africa.
-In this arid environment the ceaseless processes of life revolve around harnessing the near non-existent water in the most economical way possible.
+Situated just north of the Namib Desert, Damaraland Camp exists within one of the driest, most desolate regions in all of Africa.
+In this arid environment, the ceaseless processes of life revolve around harnessing the near non-existent water in the most economical way possible.
 Desert adaptation is the miracle of the surprisingly rich diversity of fauna and flora surviving here.
+This Camp has 10 adobe-styled, thatched units, built on raised platforms.

-While large wildlife is not concentrated year-round, species such as desert-adapted elephant, gemsbok, greater kudu, springbok and occasionally Hartmann’s mountain zebra, cheetah and black rhino can be seen.
-Excellent birdlife – Rüppell’s Korhaan and Benguela Long-billed Lark among other
+While large wildlife is not concentrated all year, around Damaraland Camp, species such as desert-adapted elephant, gemsbok, greater kudu, springbok and occasionally Hartmann’s mountain zebra, cheetah and black rhino can be seen.
+Excellent birdlife – Rüppell’s Korhaan and Benguela Long-billed Lark among other endemics.

 Activities at Damaraland Camp revolve around exploring the Haub River system, featuring guided nature drives and walks.
 Morning and afternoon drives in search for desert-adapted elephant are a great favourite.
-Interesting flora such as euphorbias and shepherd's trees can be viewed on the way to some of Africa's best known rock engravings, including the famous Twyfelfontein etchings (subject to availability and at additional cost).
+Interesting flora such as euphorbias and shepherd's trees can be viewed on the way to some of Africa's best-known rock engravings, including the famous Twyfelfontein etchings.